hjgode/c00p/iTimedReboot2/ReadMe.txt

 			define how often to look at the time if 0 there will be no time check and we will never boot or excute an exe "EnableLogging","0"
-			"1" = enable logging to file
+			"1" = enable logging to file, DEFAULT
 			"0" = no logging to file
 		"RebootExt","1"
 			"0" to initiate a reboot